 Hybrid Segmentation Strategy

 Sales organizations that deal with larger numbers of leads and accounts often combine various criteria to create hybrid territories.
-For example, you may have different reps handle small businesses and enterprise segments within the same geographic area.
-Similarly, you might have education, government, small business, and health care segments overlapping various locations, and have each handled by different reps.
+For instance, you may have different reps handle small businesses and enterprise segments within the same geographic area.
+Similarly, you might have education, government, small business, and healthcare segments overlapping various locations, and have each handled by different reps.

 2. Create Your Territories

-Creating territories without current revenue-generating customers as well as an adequate number of leads and prospects will simply end up draining resources that could be better used elsewhere.
-In addition, you’ll need to evaluate the overall expected revenue that you’ll generate from each territory, and whether it justifies the assignment of a dedicated salesperson.
+Creating territories without current revenue-generating customers and an adequate number of leads and prospects will simply end up draining resources that could be better used elsewhere.
+In addition, you need to evaluate the overall expected revenue that you’ll generate from each territory, and whether it justifies the assignment of a dedicated salesperson.

 There are several factors to consider as you create territories:

-When creating a territory, consider the number of your current customer accounts and how they are being managed.
-This will help you determine how to shape and set up your territories to make sure they are similar in size.
-For example, you might divide geographic territories into groups of 30 to 40 accounts based on ZIP code, and combine neighboring ZIP codes in order to fill each one or you might divide accounts in a geographic territory by standard industrial classification (SIC) code.
+When creating a territory, consider the number of your current customer accounts and how they are managed.
+This will help you determine how to shape your territories to make sure they are similar in size.
+For example, you might divide geographic territories into groups of 30 to 40 accounts based on ZIP code, and combine neighboring ZIP codes in order to fill each one.
+Alternatively, you might divide accounts in a geographic territory by standard industrial classification (SIC) code.